brajeshwar/brajeshwar.github.io/_posts/2007/2007-12-01-flash-lite-3-available-on-adobe-labs.md

----
-layout: post
-title: Flash Lite 3 available on Adobe Labs
+# Flash Lite 3 available on Adobe Labs
----

 A Developer Edition of <a href="http://labs.adobe.com/technologies/flashlite3/">Flash Lite 3</a> is now available from Adobe Labs.
 Adobe Flash Lite 3 Developer Edition is a standalone player for supported mobile phones to allow developers to test their Flash Lite 3 applications before commercial devices start shipping with the full version of Flash Lite 3 pre-installed.
 This installer only supports standalone content and cannot be used to view SWF files that are embedded in a mobile web browser or to test any type of personalization content such as wallpapers or screensavers.